guicattani/flearn-co-api/README.md

-# TemplateApp API
+# FlearnCo API

 Template API Rails 6 project
-Replace every occurrence of `TemplateApp` with the app name you want in this format, and replace every occurrence of`template_app` with the same app name in this underline format.
+Replace every occurrence of `FlearnCo` with the app name you want in this format, and replace every occurrence of`flearn_co` with the same app name in this underline format.

 Gems used:
 ```